-Question 1: They see graffiti as expression of the disadvantaged in society and of a desire for their situation to be noticed.
+Question 1: They see graffiti as an expression by the disadvantaged in society and of a desire for their situation to be noticed.

 Question 2: It can be ugly and 'a scar on the landscape.

 Question 3: Ethan tries to compromise between the views of Alex/Maya and Ethan.